Secure Messaging: What to Know

 Who receives my message?

-When sending a Secure Message, you choose a recipient from within your VA medical center.
+When sending a message on My HealtheVet, you choose a recipient from within your VA medical center.
 Many Veterans send messages to their primary health care providers.
 You also have the option to contact specialty care providers that you have seen within the last year, such as Orthopedics, Dermatology, and Mental Health.

 Select the drop-down arrow for "To" and find a list of your participating VA health care teams.
 Select the group of providers/teams you want to contact.
 To prevent confusion, try to avoid sending the same message to every provider group.